Undergraduate Honors Research Fellowship

 - Applicants must reapply each semester to continue participating in the Engineering Undergraduate Honors Research Fellowship program.

-- Student must maintain a 3.0 overall GPA to remain in the program and to graduate as an Honors Scholar in Engineering.
+- Student must maintain a 3.0 overall GPA to remain in the program.

-- Student must enroll in an honors research course in their department (for example MAE4995H) once (the first semester of fellowship receipt), and complete an Honors thesis/report at completion of the research project, if required by department.
+- Students are strongly recommended, but not required, to enroll in an honors research course in their department (for example MAE4995H) once (the first semester of fellowship receipt), and complete an Honors thesis/report at completion of the research project.

 - The mentor must supply a 50% cost share for the stipend.